kvendrik/google_fastbutton/README.md

 ######Little tip

-For better control over your fast buttons you could create a function which creates a new fast button instance like so:
+For better control over your fast buttons you could create a function that creates a new fast button instance like so:

     Object.prototype.makeFastButton = function(handler){